Skip to main content

 Buck Mountain in winter

 Due to the steeper terrain near the summit, traction is highly recommended when the trail is icy or snowy.
-This would be an excellent beginner snowshoe hike, but is not suited for cross-country skiing given the serious of ladders and stairs near the summit.
+This would be an excellent beginner snowshoe hike, but is not suited for cross-country skiing given the series of ladders and stairs near the summit.

 Trail information